GSA-TTS/identity-site/docs/development-workflows/nested-help-articles.md

 - In the parent page, add a new field to the front matter titled `children`
 - The `children` field is an array of the permalinks of pages that are children to this page

-For example: to create a new page at the URL `/help/verify-your-identity/verify-your-identity-in-person/test`
+For example: to create a new page at the URL:
+- `/help/verify-your-identity/verify-your-identity-in-person/test`

 Child page front matter fields:
 ```